-Grooming, Hair and Accessories
+Nails, Hair and Accessories

-- Students are to keep nails short, clean and unpainted.
-No nail polish or henna should be used. - Outlandish hairstyles dyed or tinted hair are strictly not allowed.
-Students with unacceptable hairstyles are required to make the necessary correction before they are allowed back in school. - Body piercings and tattoos are strictly prohibited. - Students are not allowed to wear coloured contact lenses or tinted spectacles. - Students are not allowed to wear make-up, jewellery, accessories or ornaments to school.
-Accessories such as lanyards, necklaces, friendship bands and ankle-bands are not allowed.
+Nails Students must keep their nails short, clean, and free of nail polish or henna.
+Hair Students' hair should be of a natural colour, without any tints, dyes, highlights, or bleaching.
+The school may request a letter from the parent/guardian to justify the student's hair colour if necessary.
+Outlandish hairstyles, as well as dyed or tinted hair, are strictly prohibited.
+Students with unacceptable hairstyles must make the necessary corrections before returning to school.
+Accessories Body piercings and tattoos, whether permanent or temporary, are strictly prohibited.
+Students found with tattoos will be suspended until efforts are made to remove them.
+Students are prohibited from wearing coloured contact lenses or tinted spectacles.
+Make-up, jewellery, and accessories such as lanyards, necklaces, friendship bands, ankle bands, or any other items deemed inappropriate or unsafe by the school are not allowed.

-Boys' Attire
+Boys' Grooming

-- Boys are to keep their hair short and neat.
-The hair must be above the collar and ears, sloped at the back and sides.
-The sideburn must not be longer than the half ear mark.
-The fringe must not touch the eyebrows when combed down. - Boys with unacceptable hairstyles (e.g. undercutting or overlapping, dyed hair) may have their hair cut by the school's designated barber or sent home to have their hairstyle corrected before they are allowed back in school. - Boys should be clean-shaven at all times and facial hair (i.e. moustache, goatee, beard) is not to be kept. - Boys are not allowed to wear any ear accessories, including ear sticks.
+- Boys must keep their hair short, neat, and well-groomed.
+Hair should be above the collar and ears, with a gentle slope at the back and sides.
+Sideburns must not extend beyond the mid-ear mark, and fringes must not touch the eyebrows when combed down. - Unacceptable hairstyles, such as undercuts, overlapping layers, permed, or dyed hair, are strictly prohibited.
+Boys with such hairstyles may have their hair cut by the school's designated barber or will be sent home to correct their hairstyle before being allowed back in school. - Boys should be clean-shaven at all times and facial hair (i.e. moustache, goatee, beard) is not to be kept. - Boys are not permitted to wear any ear accessories.